ElenaBelogolovsky/DATASCI-194D-294D/README.md

 - **Psychological Foundations:** Through the lens of cognitive psychology and behavioral economics, students will examine the psychological mechanisms that make individuals susceptible to misinformation and the cognitive biases that perpetuate its spread.

-- **Data Collection and Analysis:** Students will learn techniques for collecting and analyzing data related to misinformation and disinformation, including text analysis, social network analysis, and image and video analysis.
+- **Data Collection and Analysis:** Students will learn techniques for collecting and analyzing data related to misinformation and disinformation, including ....

 - **Machine Learning and AI:** Students will explore how machine learning algorithms can be applied to detect patterns of misinformation and disinformation, evaluate their effectiveness, and discuss ethical considerations.